-(4) Other reporting requirements:

-- (a) Known fraud or other illegal acts that have occurred affecting a Federal award shall be included as an audit finding in the Schedule of Findings and Questioned Costs for Federal Awards, unless the auditor confirms the fraud was reported to appropriate officials outside of the auditor's report, as prescribed by United States OMB Circular No. A-133. - (b) If the auditor has reason to believe that fraud or other illegal acts have occurred, the auditor shall be guided by the procedures for notification described in government auditing standards. - (c) The financial statements included in the separate county agency audit report as described in Rule 10.557(3) are special purpose financial statements that do not constitute a complete presentation of a county but otherwise constitute financial statements prepared in conformity with generally accepted accounting principles.
-Separate financial statements prepared for the board of county commissioners shall include any component units of the board of county commissioners.
-Auditor's reports on county agency financial statements shall be prepared in accordance with the AICPA Professional Standards, AU Section 623.22a, promulgated by the American Institute of Certified Public Accountants.
-All county agency audit reports shall be included in the county audit report submitted to the Auditor General pursuant to Sections 218.39(8) and 215.97(8)(g), Florida Statutes. - (d) Audit findings contained in reports, schedules, and management letters must include the following specific information: - 1.
+- (f) The financial statements as described in Rule 10.655(2) and (3), as applicable. - (4) Other reporting requirements: - (a) Known fraud or other illegal acts that have occurred affecting a Federal award shall be included as an audit finding in the Schedule of Findings and Questioned Costs for Federal Awards, unless the auditor confirms the fraud was reported to appropriate officials outside of the auditor's report, as prescribed by United States OMB Circular No. A-133. - (b) If the auditor has reason to believe that fraud or illegal acts have occurred, the auditor shall be guided by the procedures for notification described in government auditing standards. - (c) Audit findings contained in reports, schedules, and management letters must include the following specific information. - 1.
 The criteria or specific requirement upon which the audit finding is based, including statutory, regulatory, or other citation. - 2.
 The condition found, including facts that support the condition identified in the audit finding. - 3.
 The cause, or the reason or explanation for the condition or the factor(s) responsible for the difference between the situation that exists (condition) and the required or desired state (criteria). - 4.
 The effect or potential effect (i.e., outcome or consequence) of the condition.
-This should include information to provide proper perspective for judging the prevalence and consequences of the audit finding, such as whether the audit finding represented an isolated instance or a systemic problem.
+This should include information to provide proper perspective for judging the prevalence and consequences of the audit findings, such as whether the audit findings represented an isolated instance or a systemic problem.
 Where appropriate, instances identified shall be related to the universe and the number of cases examined, and shall be quantified in terms of dollar value. - 5.
 Recommendations to prevent future occurrences of the deficiency identified in the audit finding. - 6.
-Views of responsible officials of the local governmental entity when there is disagreement with the audit findings, to the extent practical.

-- 7. Reference numbers for each audit finding to allow for easy referencing of the audit findings during follow-up.
-The reference number should indicate the fiscal year in which the finding initially occurred. - (e) Audit findings included in the schedule of findings and questioned costs related to State financial assistance must include the following additional information: - 1.
-State project identification including the Catalog of State Financial Assistance number and year, name of the State awarding agency, and name of any applicable pass-through entity.
+Views of responsible officials of the nonprofit or for-profit organization when there is disagreement with the audit findings, to the extent practical. - 7.
+Reference numbers for each audit finding to allow for easy referencing of the audit findings during follow-up.
+The reference number should indicate the fiscal year in which the finding initially occurred. - (d) Audit findings included in the schedule of findings and questioned costs related to State financial assistance must include the following additional information:

+- 1. State project identification including the Catalog of State Financial Assistance number and year, name of the State awarding agency, and name of any applicable pass-through entity.
 When any such information is not available, the auditor shall provide the best information available to describe the State financial assistance. - 2.
 Identification of questioned costs and how they were computed.